geudde/attic-chest/pages/13.reference/01.porden/docs.md

 which, when exposed to the aclion of the solar light, all their various secre- tions are produced.
-The beautiful green of the leaves, the vivid tints of the flower, their fragrance, the flavour of the fruit, with their endless variety in the different species, all seem to be derived from one source ; and plants, whose properties and secretions are the most different, grow in equal luxuri- ance side by side. — Smith's Lectures.
+The beautiful green of the leaves, the vivid tints of the flower, their fragrance, the flavour of the fruit, with their endless variety in the different species, all seem to be derived from one source; and plants, whose properties and secretions are the most different, grow in equal luxuri- ance side by side. — Smith's Lectures.